benjaminharringtonrose/crypto-notify/functions/src/scripts/experimentNewIndicators.md

 ## 🎯 **EXPERIMENTATION PROCESS**

-**For each of the 5 indicators:**
+**For each of the 5 NEW indicators (you must select 5 completely untested indicators):**

-1. **Research the indicator**: Explain its calculation, interpretation, and typical use cases
+1. **Research and select a new indicator**: Choose from untested categories, explain its calculation, interpretation, and typical use cases
 2. **Implement the indicator**: Add it to FeatureCalculator.ts and FeatureRegistry.ts
 3. **Test with gradual optimization**: Use the script to evaluate performance impact
 4. **Analyze results**: Compare before/after metrics and make recommendation
 5. **If beneficial**: Keep the indicator and update the optimized feature set
 6. **If not beneficial**: Revert changes and explain why it didn't work
-7. **Move to next indicator**: Continue with the next indicator in the list
+7. **Move to next indicator**: Continue with the next untested indicator in the list

+**IMPORTANT**: You must select 5 completely new indicators that have never been tested in any previous round.
+Do not retest any indicators from the list above.

 ## 📋 Expected Output Format